ncatlab/nlab-content/pages/4/1/2/2/2214/content.md

 * [[Rafael Borowiecki]]: Zoran, the migration will ultimately depend on if i am able to do the linking.
 I could completely not care about the nLab timeline but i want it to look good.
 The long entries will be as short/long as they are now.
 I will try not to loose anything and discuss the entries i would remove.
 [AST](http://ncatlab.org/nlab/show/algebraic+set+theory) alteady exist as do pages for the other long entries.
 Regarding Cayley i have seen the paper long before and have it on my computer.
 Cayley calculates invariant theory in coordinates.
 The paper do not define any categorical concept or prove a categorical theorem.
 Nor do it introduce any method used later in category theory, it is just polynomial algebra.
 I would say it don't start homological algebra.
 You could put it as that it anticipated homological algebra but i don't think Cayley thought about this paper that abstractly.

-* [[Zoran ?koda]]: Rafael, when you opened timeline in nlab you did NOT tell us, the conditions/plan of syncing, which is fundamentally incompatible with nlab and wikipedia as each of them has limitations AND advantages.
+* [[Zoran Škoda]]: Rafael, when you opened timeline in nlab you did NOT tell us, the conditions/plan of syncing, which is fundamentally incompatible with nlab and wikipedia as each of them has limitations AND advantages.
 For example, we like book entries in nlab; timeline has some entries in the tabel very short, some hugely long: e.g. the wikipedia has huge entry of about alf a page on a book of Joyal and Moerdijk on algebraic sets.
 Why not have a separate entry in nlab for that book with all the material and in nlab entry for that book just say book  algebraic sets, yeas and that's it.
 Second new migration would take tens of hours of time to make links compatible with entries in nlab, some of which can not be automatic.
 How Cayley's paper benefited category theory ?
 Jee, you have tens of etries on homological algebra; including the Hilbert's which are about the SAME stuff, just much later.
 How do you expect a collaboration on an entry if you are going to just decide out of your taste what is important ?
 Even if we talk about papers which wree anticipating developments in other works by over half a century ?
 You are concerned about syncing and difficulties.
 There is a wikipedia and there is nlab.
 When it is easy to borrow and coopearte why not.
 When it is difficult and creates problem just the heck with it, let's develop aturally two versions.
 No sync...

 * [[Rafael Borowiecki]]: Replied at the timeline of category theory.
 Zoran, my original plan was to have the timelines synced to optimize both timelines and i will try to do so.
 I will also try to have good links.
 Right now the wikipedia timeline contains almost all entries and information in the nLab timeline and very much more.
 So at the moment it would be nLab that benefits most.
 I will look into your changes once again and try to keep them.
 It is easier to only copy the links than to find them.
 You have not seen the new version but, as for Cayley i just don't see how his calculation benefited category theory so i removed it, but this is a discussion for the timeline page.
 I also recall removing the deRham theorem since it don't really fit with the structure of the timeline.
 I have not included dualities.
 But this one i can change back since it was a very important discovery about cohomology and there are no rules to follow any structure.
 I will check more now.
 Then i wish people added so much to the timelines it would be impractical to sync them.
 Now that nLab is fast enough it should go much better to edit the links.

-* [[Zoran ?koda]]: created [[internal relation]].
+* [[Zoran Škoda]]: created [[internal relation]].
 I was once working on replacing tens (and spend hours on this) of wikipedia links in timeline with our own links, and even created new entries in nlab to support the new links in nlab.
 For example I created the entry for [[Otto Schreier]] in nlab to support the quotation for Schreier in nlab version of Timeline.
 I also do not understand why things like the Cayley 1843 entry are ignored (and hence will disappear in new migration); I spent hours of time looking into references which I recalled vaguely to confirm what I thought about it.
 I see no reason for wikipedia to overwrite our work  on changes.
 80 links changed in single day is possible done by me; I recall that I did work once on making many links either more functional (including making the blind link to wikipedia link) or update them with new biography entries in nlab.
 I would not say that in that particular day only the links changed.

 * [[Jon Awbrey]] made a first pass at formatting [[Trimble on ETCS III]] and thinks to have earned himself a nice Labor Day vacation, so if it's messed up don't tell him till Tuesday.

 * [[Rafael Borowiecki]]: Urs, i have taken care of that.
 I first updated the wikipedia timeline to match the nLab timeline.
 But a discussion might be at place since i have removed some of Zoran &#352;koda's entries.
 I was not able to see and do one change thought, there is one revision that changes something in most of the 80 first entries or so.
 Maybe only links.
 I only took a quick look, and i am now thinking about the link problem.
 I found nLabs way of comparing revisions often very hard to read.
 I think it colors much more than need to be.

-* [[Zoran ?koda]]: oops, the link to Cartan Seminar at numdam was one char too long at Timeline; sorry.
+* [[Zoran Škoda]]: oops, the link to Cartan Seminar at numdam was one char too long at Timeline; sorry.
 Regarding that the nlab has both different rules, format, link capacity, side resources etc. than wikipedia, that after so many updates are done in nlab version on our side, it woudl make no sense tooverwrite the nlab version of timeline with a new migration of wikipedia.
 One can update some particular items, but migrating it as a whole would mean relinking the part which is already relinked in nlab version.
 So, once the original bulk of timeline has once being moved the two timeline entries may live their separate lives and occasionally some individual additions or links could be manually added to borrow from nlab to wiki or other way around, by the criteria and will of nlab contributors while copying news to nlab and wikipedia contributors while copying news to wikipedia.
 It is too late to do bulk migration again; and wikipedia while better in some items, the nlab is better in some other additions to timeline which never made into wikipedia.
 Or I misunderstood something.
 I see no purpose into maintaining the two versions mutually equivalent; who wants to see another version can do this by clicking.
 The cooperation is rather to start the bulk and then to grow any way it likes.

 * [[Urs Schreiber]] -- question to [[Rafael Borowiecki]]: below you write